 The length of the Crested Pigeon varies from 30 to 34 centimetres (12 to 13.6 inches).

-Immature birds have duller colours with no bronzing on the wings.
+Immature birds have duller colors with no bronzing on the wings.

 The call is a “whoop”! voiced repeatedly but singly when alarmed.